danielharrell/open-eyes-lect-2017-18/Open.md

 eyes not *to* the world, but *through* the world, to everything *in* the world.
 For the world in this sense would be a medium for sight rather than an object, to give any object context rather than content.
-And the way our eyes, small as they are, could then contain this totality, is like the way our perspective on the world through sight, bounded as it is, can then contain an infinity.
-For the boundary here is the horizon of sight, and every point on this horizon is one where parallels finally meet.
-So if *this* horizon is large enough to bring infinity to a close, then perhaps the horizon of awareness is large enough to bring totality to a close.
 The world could still be what contains us, but only insofar as we were embodied, or closed.
 Insofar as we were aware, or open, the world instead would be what is contained by us.